News 24 Jun. 2021

 Recent experience includes playing a key role in ICSID and UNCITRAL arbitrations involving African and Middle Eastern governments.

 Notable for her public international law practice, Ms. Ricart frequently advises states on topics such as the enforcement of arbitral awards, treaty interpretation and territorial disputes.
-She is also currently acting for the United Arab Emirates in three cases before the International Court of Justice (ICJ).
+She has also acted for the United Arab Emirates in three cases before the International Court of Justice (ICJ).
 She recently co-authored a book entitled “The Iran-UAE Gulf Islands Dispute: a Journey through International Law, History and Politics” (Brill/Nijhoff publishers, 2018) together with Curtis partner Charles Buderi.

 Prior to joining Curtis, Ms. Ricart worked as a lawyer in the Chambers of the Chief Justice of the Supreme Court of Argentina and taught a course on public international law at the University of Buenos Aires.
 She has also conducted extensive research into public international law and human rights issues, the results of which have been published as journal articles and book chapters.